Johnnie-LC/interview-tasks/readme.md

 # Interview Tasks

-Implementation a higher order function called sum in JavaScript
+- Implementation a higher order function called sum in JavaScript
+- In a Object: Search for a key value with its respective directory

 ## Setup and test